Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

     });
   }
 ```
-Note: You will notice similar convention to writing a rust smart contract when creating a new function with `fn` or importing modules with `mod`.
-Here is a better read on the [similarities](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway) and [differences](https://docs.fuel.network/docs/sway/reference/rust_differences/#differences-from-rust) between sway and rust.
+Note: You will notice similar convention to writing a Rust smart contract when creating a new function with `fn` or importing modules with `mod`.
+Here is a better read on the [similarities](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway) and [differences](https://docs.fuel.network/docs/sway/reference/rust_differences/#differences-from-rust) between Sway and Rust.

 ### Depositing Token